sgrison/easy-waggle-dance-decoding/README.md

 ## 1-Dance Detection

 For the detection of the dancing individuals, we adapted the original YOWOv2 network that can be found here : https://github.com/yjh0410/YOWOv2.
+This video-based approach is crucial to perform a detection of specific behaviors that would be impossible with a classic frame-based approach.

 ### Training (command line examples)